Japan's newest rocket fails to lift off

 JAXA, Japan's space agency, later said the launch was halted with 19 seconds to go.
 Japanese media said an "irregularity" had been detected.

-A three-stage rocket, the Epsilon - named for the fifth letter of the Greek alphabet - is 24.4 meters (80 feet) high, about half the size of Japan's workhorse H2A rocket.
-It weighs 91 tons and has been touted as a new, low-cost alternative.
+A three-stage rocket, the Epsilon - named for the fifth letter of the Greek alphabet - is 24.4 metres (80 feet) high, about half the size of Japan's workhorse H2A rocket.
+It weighs 91 tonnes and has been touted as a new, low-cost alternative.

 The rocket was scheduled to carry a telescope into space for observation of the solar system.